Across USA Moving Reviews

 Once the inspection is complete, the moving company will issue you an estimate in writing.
 That way, you’ll be able to successfully avoid any undesirable surprises down the line.
 If one movers’ estimate is considerably less or more expensive than the others, this is another red flag.

 How does the moving company you are considering hiring conduct business?
 More specifically, what is their online presence like and are they even online?
 If you cannot find a website or virtually any mention of these movers online, consider it a major red flag and a potential moving scam.
 For example, if salespeople showed up at your home with no identification or uniforms, this is another red flag.
 This same rule can be applied to your moving day.
-If the movers show up in a truck without logos or the moving company name anywhere in sight, this is highly suspicious.
+If the shuttle truck pulled up to your apartment without logos or the moving company name anywhere in sight, this is highly suspicious.

 Aside from just insurance and licenses, consumers should use common sense when looking for a reputable moving company.
 Keep your eyes and ears peeled for whether or not the movers are professionals.
 Do they have a physical office and business email address?
 Have they given you a Bill of Lading?
 Is their initial quote too good to be true?
 If, in your gut, something is telling you that you’re walking into a scam, listen.